MFaizan18/AlphaQuantTrader/README.md

 The preprocessing phase is crucial for preparing raw financial data into a form suitable for training the reinforcement learning model.
 This step involves acquiring historical market data, cleaning it, and engineering the necessary features to ensure that the model receives meaningful input for effective learning.

+**5.1) Data Acquisition**

+We use the yfinance library in Python to download historical stock price data from Yahoo Finance.
+We evaluate our model on National Stock Exchange of India (^NSEI) index: